Denmark – A Case to Answer

 Denmark had violated the foundation of justice, namely the right to a fair trial set out in Article 6 of the European Convention of Human Rights.

 This serious violation and judgement did make great changes to the Danish judicial system as to the appointment of judges.
 However, it came with great cost to the defendant, me, with deep mental and physical wounds, from long solitary confinement, 55 days hunger strike and the longest incarceration in Denmark on remand since 1651.
-Their objective was to quash my spirit and brake my will.
+Their objective was to quash my spirit and break my will.

 It may be difficult for some to understand that Denmark acted in a similar manner to how China operates today.
 Untried prisoners are condemned from day one, starting with the dire conditions they face when they arrive.
-The aim is to isolate, crush the spirit, break the will.
+The aim is to isolate, crush the spirit, and break the will.
 Most crumble quickly.

 The same treatment was handed to me in 1980 by the Danish authorities, giving me scars for life.
 Moreover, the Danish authorities criminalised my person.
-I have lived with the scars of the Danish authorities actions and will the days I have left, while the people behind the action will never face the consequences of the crimes they committed, the pain and trauma they caused so many people
+I have lived with the scars of the Danish authority’s actions and will the days I have left, while the people behind the action will never face the consequences of the crimes they committed, the pain and trauma they caused so many people

 Justitslig? – What does this word mean in English?
 Literary translated, it means a human corpse left from an injustice.
 Dead, due to injustice and a corpse (cadaver) cannot be brought back to life.
 The Germans use justizmord, the Danes use the word justitsmord.